Review of Rocky S2V 101

 We think, and more importantly, the users & testers shared it in their reviews of the Rocky S2V that the little slips are forgivable when the company hears the user and corrects the mistakes.

 The ratings reflect that, and the S2V remains one of the best Rocky boots ever made.
+That remains true to date, in spite of the fact that this is the 14th update to this analysis.

 The review of the Rocky S2V was probably (we can’t precisely remember to save ourselves) among the first dozen reviews we ever did back when SoleLabz was just a few hikers starting a website about hiking and specialized boots.
 We knew what we wanted to do but didn’t really know how to do it.